-Jennifer is a member of the ICC Commission on Arbitration and ADR, ICC Task Force on addressing issues of corruption in international arbitration, and an Australian Government Delegate to the UNCITRAL Working Group II on Arbitration and Conciliation.
+Jennifer is a member of the ICC Commission on Arbitration and ADR, the Editorial Board of the ICC Dispute Resolution Bulletin and the ICC Task Force on addressing issues of corruption in international arbitration.
+She is also a former Australian Government Delegate to the UNCITRAL Working Group II on Arbitration and Conciliation.

 Jennifer is admitted to practice in New South Wales (Australia), England and Wales and Paris.